 Tag archive for: Innovation

-Visual artist and portraitist Cédric Matet and digital artist Jane Kleis are back to present their work "L'anatomie du secrétaire" (The Anatomy of the Secretary) at the exhibition "Les Aliénés du Mobilier national, le retour" (The Insane of the National Furniture, the Return) at the Cité de la Photographie et de l'Image in Paris.
+Visual artist and portraitist Cédric Matet and digital artist Jane Kleis are back to present their work “The Anatomy of the Secretary” at the exhibition “Les Aliénés du Mobilier national, le retour” at the Cité de la photographie et de l’image in Paris.

 Cédric Matet and Jane Kleis are no strangers to our faculty…

-After a residency at the Anatomy Conservatory of the Montpellier School of Medicine for the exhibition "L'humain dans son Jardin" (Humans in their Garden), the artists were inspired to create the exhibition "Les Aliénés" (The Insane).
+After a residency at the Conservatory of Anatomy at the Montpellier School of Medicine for the exhibition “L’humain dans son Jardin,” the artists were inspired to create the exhibition “Les Aliénés.”

-But what is this exhibition organized by Le Mobilier National?
+But what exactly is this exhibition organized by Le Mobilier National?

-It should be noted that the latter, located in Paris, has countless pieces of furniture in storage, unused and having lost their heritage value.
+It is important to note that this facility, located in Paris, houses countless pieces of furniture that are in storage, unused, and have lost their heritage value.

-He chose to entrust some of his pieces to visual artists with the aim of enhancing the collections of the former Royal Furniture Repository.
-Jane Kleis and Cédric Matet were invited to reinterpret a 19th-century secretary desk that had been forgotten by everyone.
+He decided to entrust some of his pieces to visual artists with the aim of revitalizing the collections of the former Royal Furniture Depot.
+That is how Jane Kleis and Cédric Matet were invited to reinterpret a 19th-century secretary desk that had been forgotten by everyone.

-L’Anatomie du Secrétaire was born after a long period of exploratory work during their residency at our faculty.
+"The Anatomy of the Secretary" was thus born after a long period of exploratory work, building on their residency at our faculty.

 The artists dissected the piece of furniture to understand its essence and the complexity of its construction, thereby revealing its hidden beauty.
-Without betraying the piece, it is now unveiled for all to see.
+Without compromising the piece, it is now on full display for all to see.

 The exhibition by Cédric Matet and Jane Kleis is a true invitation to contemplation.
 It allows us to see a piece of furniture in a new light, to appreciate it for its beauty and complexity.
-The exhibition "Les Aliénés du Mobilier national, le retour" (The Madmen of the National Furniture Collection, the Return) is a unique opportunity to discover an exceptional object.
+The exhibition “Les Aliénés du Mobilier national, le retour” is a unique opportunity to discover an exceptional object.

-The two exhibitions by the artists reflect his interest in the beauty and complexity of nature.
+Both of the artist's exhibitions reflect his interest in the beauty and complexity of nature.
 They invite us to see the world around us with fresh eyes.

-The anatomy museum continues to play its role in educating our health students, and the proof is that it teaches both doctors and artists!
+The anatomy museum continues to fulfill its educational role for our healthcare students, and the proof is that it educates both doctors and artists!

-On June 1, 2022, the School of Geriatrics and Gerontology was inaugurated in the historic building of the Faculty of Medicine.
-We celebrated this achievement in the presence of Isabelle Laffont, Dean of the Faculty; Jacques Mercier, Vice President ofthe University of Montpellier; and Nicole Marin-Khoury, Deputy Mayor of the City of Montpellier.
+On June 1, 2022, the School of Geriatrics and Gerontology was officially inaugurated in the Faculty of Medicine’s Historic Building.
+We were thus able to celebrate this achievement in the presence of Isabelle Laffont, Dean of the Faculty; Jacques Mercier, Vice President ofthe University of Montpellier; and Nicole Marin-Khoury, Deputy Mayor of the City of Montpellier.

-This project, led by Professor Claude Jeandel, Director of the School of Geriatrics and Gerontology; Dr. Stéphanie Miot, Deputy Director; Ms. Myriam Aggoun, Administrative Manager; and Ms. Marie-Laure Portalez, Research Engineer, is the first school of its kind in France.
+This project, led by Professor Claude Jeandel, Director of the School of Geriatrics and Gerontology; Dr. Stéphanie Miot, his Deputy Director; Ms. Myriam Aggoun, the school’s Administrative Director; and Ms. Marie-Laure Portalez, a research engineer, is the first school of its kind in France.

-This school was born out of a societal observation: we are facing a real demographic challenge.
-This challenge is reflected in an aging population and an increase in the number of people losing their independence (2.45 million in 2060, compared to 1.6 million in 2030).
-Providing appropriate training in gerontology for students and professionals in the sector has become essential in view of these societal, medical, and scientific challenges.
+In fact, this school was founded in response to a societal reality: we are facing a significant demographic challenge.
+This challenge is reflected in an aging population and a rise in the number of people with reduced independence (2.45 million in 2060, compared to 1.6 million in 2030).
+Offering tailored gerontology training programs for students and professionals in the field has become essential in light of these societal, medical, and scientific challenges.

-In order to offer a cross-disciplinary and holistic approach to issues relating to old age, a diverse range of training courses has been created, offering innovative teaching methods in the sector's various fields of application (medical, epidemiological, psychological, legal, etc.).
+In order to provide a cross-disciplinary and holistic approach to issues related to advanced age, a diverse range of training programs has been developed, featuring innovative teaching methods across the sector’s various fields of application (medical, epidemiological, psychological, legal, etc.).

 … and innovative

-Stemming from the IDEFI-TIL program (Initiatives for Excellence in Innovative Training – Trans Innov Longevity) launched in 2014 at the Faculty, the gerontology courses offered by the Faculty of Medicine have already enabled many professionals in the medical and paramedical fields to specialize in this sector.
+Developed as part of the IDEFI-TIL program (Initiatives of Excellence in Innovative Training – Trans Innov Longevity), which was launched in 2014 at the Faculty, the gerontology training programs offered by the Faculty of Medicine have already enabled many professionals in the medical and paramedical fields to specialize in this area.

-Innovation is a top priority at the School of Geriatrics and Gerontology, which offers training courses tailored to e-learning pathways.
-Simulation workshops are also organized once a year.
-Finally, tutoring is provided by former students from the various training programs.
+Innovation is a top priority for the School of Geriatrics and Gerontology, which offers training programs tailored to e-learning formats.
+These simulation workshops are also held once a year.
+Finally, tutoring is provided by alumni from the various programs.

-In addition, older people will be involved in teaching, and certain training courses will be designed for them as part of therapeutic education.
+In addition, older adults will be involved in teaching, and certain training programs will be designed for them as part of therapeutic education.

 4 major training areas

-Intended for professionals in the health and medical-social sector.
+Intended for professionals in the health and social services sector.

-• A hub for physicians and medical students
+• A center for physicians and medical students

 • A center for family caregivers